 - Lost wages due to any time you miss at work during your recovery

 - Losses in future earning capacity due to permanent crash injuries

 - Subjective costs, such as pain, suffering, and lower quality of life

 - Repair or replacement costs for accident-related property damage

 Common Injuries Suffered After a Hit-and-Run Accident

-A hit-and-run accident can result in serious injuries like any other accident.
-However, hit-and-run crash victims are more likely to suffer secondary injuries like infections if they are left at the scene without help.
+A hit-and-run accident can result in severe injuries like any other accident.
+However, hit-and-run crash victims are more likely to suffer secondary injuries like infections if left at the scene without help.
 Common hit-and-run accident injuries include:

 - Traumatic brain injuries (TBIs)

 - Spinal cord injuries (SCIs)

 - Broken bones